 The next Women’s Leadership Forum is June 7-9, 2018.
 Each day includes executive education seminars, interactive exercises, assessments and peer-coaching to develop leadership clarity, competency and community.
 The program begins at 8:30 a.m. and ends at 5 p.m. each day.
 In addition, there is a dinner for participants and faculty on June 7 and a Women’s Leadership networking reception on June 8.

 Wendy Smith, Associate Professor of Organizational Behavior, Lerner College of Business

-The fee to attend the Forum is $4,500, which includes the executive education seminars, 1-on-1 executive coaching, readings and assessments and meals during the sessions held on campus.
-The fee for participants from government and non-profit agencies is $4,050.
-Please contact us about discounts for multiple participants from one organization attending the Forum.
+The fee to attend the Forum is $3,500, which includes the executive education seminars, readings and assessments and meals during the program.
+The fee for participants from government and non-profit agencies is $3,150.
+Please contact us about discounts for multiple participants from one organization.

 The Goodstay Center on the University of Delaware’s Wilmington Campus.
 Shuttle service will be available for participants arriving to Wilmington by train.
 We are pleased to provide interested participants with discounted accommodation rates at hotels close to the Goodstay Center in Wilmington.